 More radical proposals circulate as well, though they are unlikely to be implemented.
 Eliminating the corporate tax and replacing it with a “flat tax” has been popular among some Republicans; in 2015 Senator and then-presidential candidate Ted Cruz pushed a single 16 percent rate on all business revenues.
 Some economists have also suggested that the corporate tax is counterproductive.
 Laurence Kotlikoff, an economics professor at Boston University, has argued that abolishing corporate taxes while raising income taxes on high earners would both generate more revenue and spark more investment and growth.

 How do proposed tax reforms relate to trade policy?

-The 2016 House Republican plan sought to maintain deficit neutrality partly through changes to the tax treatment of imports and exports has become one of the most controversial aspects of the House Republican plan.
-Currently, the cost of imports are tax-deductible, but the House proposal for “border-adjustment” would reverse that, essentially applying a major new tax on imports.
-At the same time, exports would be made exempt from taxes.
-Experts estimate that this measure could add nearly $1.2 trillion in revenue over the next decade.
+The 2016 House Republican plan sought to maintain deficit neutrality partly through changes to the tax treatment of imports and exports.
+Currently, the cost of imports are tax-deductible, but the House proposal for what they call border adjustment would have reversed that, essentially applying a major new tax on imports.
+At the same time, exports would have been made exempt from taxes.
+Experts estimate that this measure could have added nearly $1.2 trillion in revenue over the next decade..

 Some economists say that this type of border adjustment would help fight corporate offshoring, since the policy, combined with a territorial tax system, would mean that the location of a business would have no impact on its U.S. tax burden.
 They also argue that it would have a neutral effect on trade, since reducing demand for imports would raise the value of the U.S. dollar and counteract any temporary boost to exports.
-But the measure was fiercely opposed by industries that rely heavily on imported goods, such as retailers like Wal-Mart and Target, say that the measure would increase their costs and thus consumer prices across the economy.
+But the measure was fiercely opposed by industries that rely heavily on imported goods, such as retailers like Walmart and Target, who said it would increase their costs and thus consumer prices across the economy.
 There are also questions regarding whether giving tax rebates to exporters could be challenged under World Trade Organization prohibitions against favoring domestic producers.
 Ultimately, the proposal proved controversial enough among Republicans that it was dropped in the course of 2017 tax reform negotiations.